hittingray/gw2-raidar-uploader-newest/README.md

 If there is interest in this tool, I have a couple more additions which I would like to add:

-- A version which tracks which logs have not been uploaded since the last time the script was run can be made.
+- A version which tracks which logs have not been uploaded since the last time the script was run
-- Another version which tracks new logs while it is open and automatically uploads them.
+- Another version which tracks new logs while the script is running and automatically uploads them

 ## Acknowledgements ##